Remote Participation Request

 If you're new to DAC, complete a DAC new student application

 Already a DAC student?
-Please send third-party supporting documentation specific to your need to participate remotely (see “Will I Need Documentation” below).
+Please send third-party supporting documentation specific to your need to participate remotely and ask to meet with your access manager to discuss this accommodation request (see “Will I Need Documentation” below).
 Email documentation to DRSFrontDesk@wwu.edu.

 Step 3: DAC staff member will meet with you to explore options